 Following what has been for many a horrendous year, many of us are looking forward to the holiday season, with the hope of finally spending some time with family and friends.
-However, for many finance teams with year-end approaching, this time of year can be hectic and stressful, with pressure to ensure the business meets its financial goals and targets driving an increased workload.
+However, for many finance teams with year-end approaching, this time of year can be hectic and stressful, with pressure to ensure the business will deliver year-end financial targets driving an increased workload.

 For those closing their books on 2020, this year-end is potentially more stressful than ever.
 With the Covid-19 pandemic causing months of lost revenues due to global lockdown, many businesses are at best struggling to meet their financial targets and at worst looking at ways to shore up their financial position and survive.